gerrybot/levee/content/post/20230715-servant-volbeat/index.md

 ## Servant Of The Mind Track List

-1. Zeal & Ardor
-2. Run
+1. Temple of Ekur
+2. Wait a Minute My Girl
-3. Death To The Holy
+3. The Sacred Stones
-4. Emersion
+4. Shotgun Blues
-5. Golden Liar
+5. The Devil Rages On
-6. Erase
+6. Say No More
-7. Bow
+7. Heaven’s Descent
-8. Feed The Machine
-9. I Caught You
-10. Church Burns
+8. Dagen Før (feat.
+Stine Bramsen)
+9. The Passenger
+10. Step Into Light
-11. Götterdämmerung
+11. Becoming
-12. Hold Your Head Low
+12. Mindlock
-13. J-M-B
+13. Lasse’s Birgitta
-14. A-H-I-L